 PETTY THEFT.

 Petty theft is a violation of Penal Code section 484.
 It is committed when someone takes something into their possession that does not belong to them with the intention of stealing it, and the item or items are valued at less than $950.
 Petty Theft is a common crime not only in Long Beach, but all over Los Angeles and Orange County.
-The typical Long Beach petter theft is shoplifting, everywhere from small convenience stores to malls to large retail outlets.
+The typical Long Beach petty theft is shoplifting, everywhere from small convenience stores to malls to large retail outlets.

 PROSTITUTION.